mintcanary/eleventy-starter/README.md

 # eleventy-starter

-A minimal starter repository new [Eleventy](https://github.com/11ty/eleventy) sites.
+A minimal starter for new [Eleventy](https://github.com/11ty/eleventy) sites, with:

+- sass
+- autoprefixer
+- cssnano

 ## Getting Started